Grantors' Frequently Asked Questions

 Assigning tracking numbers is not mandatory and is the choice of the individual agency.
 If your agency does not assign tracking numbers, the application process will not be affected.

-What information will I need to publish an application package?
+What information will I need to publish an opportunity?

 Can I post earmarked or mandatory grant application packages on Grants.gov?

 Yes.
 You can post any type of application package on Grants.gov.
 In the case of those packages that have a limited applicant pool or that are part of a block or mandatory grant program, you can simply post the application package on Grants.gov without publishing an opportunity synopsis.
-The applicant will be able to locate and download the package using the funding Opportunity Number.
+The applicant will be able to find the package on the Search for Opportunity Package page.

 How can I create a draft of a grant synopsis or forecast for my co-workers to review?